iamjaya/iamjaya.github.io/README.md

 # Coding for happiness

 Hello world my self called as Jai.
-Iam sharing my coding skills to you from different technologies.
+I am sharing my coding skills to you from different technologies.

 ## Any one can use my published articles at free of cost